Global Education Office

-The Committee on International Education is comprised of the following members: Professor Professor Rosalina de la Carrera, chair; Professor Karen Sanchez-Eppler; Professor David Jones; Director of Education Abroad Janna Behrens, ex officio; Registrar, ex officio.
-The Committee overseas many aspects of international education at the college.
+The Committee on Global Education is comprised of the following members: Professor Professor Rosalina de la Carrera, chair; Professor Karen Sanchez-Eppler; Professor David Jones; Director of Education Abroad Janna Behrens, ex officio; Registrar, ex officio.
+The Committee overseas many aspects of global education at the college.
 For example, the Committee reads petitions for non-approved programs, liaises with academic departments on programs appropriate for the Amherst curriculum, and reviews applications to the several summer study abroad fellowships, to name a few.
 Please contact the chair or the Director of Education Abroad if you have any questions about the Committee.

 The core concept at the heart of any study abroad program can be stated succinctly: the encounter with and appreciation of cultural difference.
 Students will ideally experience this on a daily basis during their time at Amherst in ways that enrich their education, but such encounters overseas are of a qualitatively different kind.
 The encounter with difference overseas can have a major impact on a student’s personal and academic development.
 The learning goal for study abroad recognizes this:

 To make the encounter with and appreciation of cultural difference more impactful on and enriching for a student, on both personal and academic levels.